Azure/application-gateway-kubernetes-ingress/docs/troubleshootings/troubleshooting-agic-fails-with-aad-pod-identity-breakingchange.md

-## Troubleshooting: AGIC fails with aad identity breaking changes
+## Troubleshooting: AGIC v1.2.0-rc1 and below fails with a breaking change introduced in AAD Pod Identity v1.6

-### Illustration
+### Overview
-AAD Pod Identity introduced a [breaking change](https://github.com/Azure/aad-pod-identity/tree/v1.6.0#v160-breaking-change) after v1.5.5 regarding CRD fields become case sensitive.
-When using user assigned identity with AGIC version < v1.2.0-rc2, in case to apply AAD Pod Identity version >= 1.6.0 or from AAD master branch such as https://raw.githubusercontent.com/Azure/aad-pod-identity/master/deploy/infra/deployment-rbac.yaml, an error as shown below will be raised due to the breaking change, the error is caused by AAD Pod Identiy fields are mismatched to what AGIC uses.
+If you're using AGIC with version < v1.2.0-rc2 and AAD Pod Identity with version >= v1.6.0, an error as shown below will be raised due to a breaking change.
+AAD Pod Identity introduced a [breaking change](https://github.com/Azure/aad-pod-identity/tree/v1.6.0#v160-breaking-change) after v1.5.5 due to CRD fields being case sensitive.
+The error is caused by AAD Pod Identity fields not matching what AGIC uses; more details of the mismatch under [analysis of the issue](#analysis-of-the-issue).
+AAD Pod Identity v1.5 and lower have known issues with AKS' most recent base images, and therefore AKS has asked customers to upgrade to AAD Pod Identity v1.6 or higher.

 ***AGIC Pod Logs***
 ```